timwco/.dotfiles-old/Readme.md

 ## Restore

-* Clone this repo to your root
+* Clone this repo to your home directory
 * Run the `setup.sh` file

 ```sh